Learn more about the latest security and privacy threats

 This post covers what the EUDI Wallet actually requires, where traditional KYC stacks fall short, and why Zyphe is already built to what the regulation demands, not catching up to it.

-1. What the EUDI Wallet Actually Is
+What is the EUDI Wallet actually?

 The EUDI Wallet is a mobile app that lets EU citizens store government-issued identity credentials, passports, driving licences, professional certifications, and share specific attributes on request.
 Think of it as a secure container for verified identity that the citizen controls, not the government, not a provider.